acidvegas/acid-drop/README.md

 - Wardriving
 - Gotify
 - Meshtastic
-- Notifcations
+- Notifcations *(All notifications will go here, from IRC, Gotify, Meshtastic, or anything)* *(Need to add internal speaker support for notification sounds)*
-- Status bar
+- Status bar *(Time, Date, Notification icons, Wifi icon, Battery icon with Percent)*
 - Trackball support
+- Serial logging + debug logs stored in memory that can be viewed on the device itself.

 # Contributors
 Join us in **#comms** on **[irc.supernets.org](irc://irc.supernets.org)** if you want to get your hands dirty.